OlenDavis/ang-dialog-practice/README.md

 # ang-dialog-practice
 AngularJS Dialogs

-used Grunt to compile files, example use of Angular directives/custom dialogs
+used Grunt to compile files, example use of AngularJS directives/custom dialogs